• Skip to primary navigation

 • Green peppers, Red peppers, Thyme, Oregano, Red Wine, etc.

-Can I freeze this dish?
+Can I freeze this Carne Con Tomate dish?

+Yes, absolutely!
 Transfer the stew into a freezer bag and freeze for up to 3 months.
 You can also transfer it into a single serving portion and freeze it.
+It is best to defrost it overnight in the refrigerator before serving.
+Heat in microwave or stovetop for a few minutes and stir occasionally.

-Of course!
 Follow the same recipe, but start by browning the meat in a separate skillet, sauté the onion and garlic, then transfer everything to the crockpot, add the rest of the ingredients, cover, and cook for 4 hours on "High" or 6 hours on "Low."

-Can I make this recipe using an Instant Pot?
+Can I make this Spanish Meat in Tomato Sauce recipe using an Instant Pot?

 Yes!
 See the instructions below or follow the instructions on your Instant Pot (affiliate link).
 For tender and juicy meat, I recommend cooking it for about 20 minutes per pound on high pressure (the manual setting), plus 15 minutes of natural release.

-Spanish Migas Con Chorizo
+Spanish Migas With Chorizo

 Enjoy!